chengsun/ep/docs/Diary.md

 ------
 * Now that the Christmas break is over, I wanted to start researching the techniques that I will use.
-* I was learning about mesh representations and operations, from [this blog post][ryg halfedge-theory].
+* I was learning about mesh representations and operations, from [ryg's blog post][ryg halfedge-theory].
 * I started my research on fluid dynamics and simulation techniques.
   I found out that there are three approaches I can take: solving Navier-Stokes (NS) equations directly, using Smoothed Particle Hydrodynamics (SPH), or Lattice Boltzmann (LBM).
-  [This demo][smash numbres] uses SPH.
+  [This demo, numb res][smash numbres], uses SPH.
 (However, this demo was made to run on machines far powerful than I have access to)
   Blender uses LBM.
 (However, Blender's fluid simulation is intended for non-realtime rendering)